LiberPlayZ/MyFirstEngine/README.md

 This project follows a clear roadmap:

-1. Engine bootstrap (CMake, structure)\
+1. Engine bootstrap (CMake, structure) ✅\
-2. Windowing + Game Loop\
+2. Windowing + Game Loop ✅\
-3. Rendering backend\
+3. Rendering backend (in progress, OpenGL triangle demo)\
-4. Input system\
+4. Input system ✅ (keyboard prototype)\
-5. ECS\
+5. Math / camera / scene graph\
-6. Tools / Editors
+6. Asset pipeline, ECS, tools/editors

 Each step will be documented in detail as the project evolves.
+If you’re following along, try implementing the next subsystem (e.g., a camera class, shader hot-reload, or a logging UI) and plug it into the structure shown above.

 ------------------------------------------------------------------------